Nanny of the Maroons

-Queen Nanny, Granny Nanny, or Nanny of the Maroons ONH (c.
+Nanny of the Maroons ONH (c.
 1686 – c.
-1733), was an 18th-century leader of the Jamaican Maroons.
-She led a community of formerly enslaved Africans called the Windward Maroons.
-In the early 18th century, under the leadership of Nanny, the Windward Maroons fought a guerrilla war over many years against British authorities in the Colony of Jamaica in what became known as the First Maroon War.
+1760), also known as Queen Nanny and Granny Nanny, was a Jamaican revolutionary and leader of the Jamaican Maroons.
+She led a community of formerly-enslaved escapees, the majority of them West African in descent, called the Windward Maroons, along with their children and families.
+At the beginning of the 18th century, under the leadership of Nanny, the Windward Maroons fought a guerrilla war lasting many years against British authorities in the Colony of Jamaica, in what became known as the First Maroon War.

-Much of what is known about her comes from oral history, as little textual evidence exists.
-According to Maroon legend, Queen Nanny was born in what is today Ghana of the Asante.
-According to the oral tradition and at least one documentary source, she was never enslaved.
-Although widely assumed that she arrived in Jamaica as a slave, how she arrived in Jamaica is not certain.
+Much of what is known about Nanny comes from oral history, as little textual evidence exists.
+According to Maroon legend, Queen Nanny was born in 1686 and was an Asante from Asanteman, who was taken into slavery by the British.

 During the years of warfare, the British suffered significant losses in their encounters with the Windward Maroons of eastern Jamaica.
-Maroons attributed their success against the British to the successful use of supernatural powers by Nanny, but historians argue that the Maroon mastery of guerrilla warfare played a significant role in their success.
-Having failed to defeat them on the battle field, the British sued for peace, signing a treaty with them on 20 April 1740.
-The treaty stopped the hostilities, provided for state sanctioned freedom for the Maroons, and granted 500 acres of land to Nanny and her followers.
-The village built on the land grant still stands and today is called Moore Town.
-It is also known as the New Nanny Town.
-Modern members of the Moore Town celebrate 20 April 1740 as a holiday.
+Maroons attributed their success against the British to the successful use of supernatural powers by Nanny, while historians believe that the Maroons' mastery of guerrilla warfare and vast knowledge of the natural terrain played a significant role in their successes.
+Having failed to defeat them on the battlefield, the British sued the Maroons for peace, signing a treaty with them on 20 April 1740.
+The treaty stopped the hostilities, provided state-sanctioned freedom for the Maroons, and granted 500 acres (202 ha) of land to Nanny and her followers.
+The village built through that land grant still stands, and is called Moore Town or the "New" Nanny Town.
+Modern members of Moore Town celebrate 20 April 1740 as a holiday, known informally in places today as "4/20" or "four-twenty".

-In 1975, the government of Jamaica declared Nanny as their only female national hero celebrating her success as a leader, military tactician and strategist.
-Her image is also on the Jamaican $500 note which is called a Nanny in Jamaican slang.
+In 1975, the government of Jamaica declared Nanny their only female national hero by celebrating her success as a leader.
+Her image is printed on the Jamaican $500 note, which is referred to as a "Nanny".